aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 ---
-title: "How to Create XPS Document with a Tiled Image in Java"
+title: "Create an XPS Document with a Tiled Image using Aspose.Page for Java"
 linktitle: Add Tiled Image in Java XPS
 second_title: Aspose.Page Java API
 description: "Learn how to create XPS document in Java using Aspose.Page and add tiled image effortlessly with this step‑by‑step guide.
 How to create XPS files quickly."